 Really, that’s pretty fabulous.
 It takes stuff in, but leaves nothing but heat and light behind.
 That’s an incredible bit of evolution.
 And certainly, it has to be the envy of every mechanical engineer.
+That means no glow worm poop … at least not in the usual way we think of droppings.

 If you’re interested in seeing glow worms, there are a number of places in the world to do so.
 Of course, I’m pretty partial to Waitomo, New Zealand.
 Here are a few related posts: